Gospel Life Groups

 As Christians, we are called to grow in both our love for God and in our love for each other.
-At Grand Avenue, we have found involvement in small groups to be one of the most effective ways to achieve this.
+At Grand Avenue, we have found involvement in gospel life groups to be one of the most effective ways to achieve this.
 Through Bible study, prayer, accountability and fellowship we encourage each other as disciples (followers) of Jesus Christ.

-We want our small groups to provide a predictable environment where participants experience spiritual growth and authentic community.
+We want our gospel life groups to provide a predictable environment where participants experience spiritual growth and authentic community.
 We desire spiritual growth to enhance intimacy with God, to encourage Biblical life change, and to deepen our fellowship with one another.
 We desire biblical community that will provide a place for each of us to connect, to belong, to be shepherded and cared for, and for mutual accountability to be fostered.